 Well in the past now, I have experienced a few Asperger's shut-downs, moments in my life when my mind wasn't working as it should and my behavior could get bizarre.
 Lack of sleep or a sudden, major change in my life can bring on a shut-down.
 What is a little concerning is usually I don't see it coming.
 I think I am getting better with my awareness of this and making responsible life choices and lately I've been doing awesome!
 I really have my life together, and haven't had major issues for three years.
 I do still have moments of poor judgment but I snap out of it more quickly now.
 I greatly appreciate the help I have had over the years from Mains'l services; they have helped my life shine!

 I have started work at Lupulin brewery in Big Lake!
 I enjoy the work: stacking the beer on the pallet or weighing the beers to make sure they are the proper weight, cleaning up after a run, and counting out cans and lids; it keeps me engaged.
+I am also very proud of my hard work and usefulness there.
 The people I work with are very friendly, interesting, and just generally cool!
 I kind of feel like I am working with a bunch of hippies which, like Martha Stewart would say, "It's a good thing!"
 I get to enjoy a "shift beer" with my co-workers after work wraps up for the day.
-It has been nice to visit and share things with everyone there, already I have met two other musicians!
+It has been nice to visit and share things with all the colorful characters there, already I have met two other musicians!
 Pretty sweet!

 I also currently work part-time at Options Inc. and have done a variety of job sites: USDP- a distillery, Best Western- cleaning hotels, Holiday- a gas station, Medline- a medical warehouse.
 Other things I've done at Options are Culinary Delights- an organic gardening job, and sometimes jobs in center such as chicken kits.
 Before working at Options I worked at Walmart in the produce department.
 I made a lot of cool friends there and I'm thankful for that time.
 I think I could have done some things faster but overall I know that I went out of my way to get customers what they needed and I cared about how the store looked.
 It gave me more work skills!